 Advising related questions

-A: Ask the student for her/his "Print Advising Report," which is available through the student's Kyou Advising Portal.
+A: Ask the student for her/his "Print Advising Report," which is available through the student's My Progress portal.
 The Print Advising Report provides basic information about the student's major, including GPA, as well as a list of courses with grades.
 Additionally, entrance exam scores are given in this report.

 Students typically should choose the degree requirements that were in effect for the academic term when they first entered KU.
 However, students may choose to follow the most current degree requirements, in which case they can generate a "What If" Degree Progress Report (DPR) using the most recent term for degree requirements.
 The College now has a time limit policy